CodeofHuang/ICDF-Net/README.md

 # ICDF-Net

-ICDF-Net for Heterogeneous Change Detection of Remote Sensing Images.
-The complete implementation will be made publicly available after the review process.
+PyTorch implementation of **Deep Unfolding for Heterogeneous Change Detection: A Latent Calibration and Structured Separation Approach**

 # Dataset Preparation